caglarop/fivem-license-managment-panel/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-Refer to the "LICENSE" file for more information.
+See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contribution
-For contribution and support, feel free to create issues or pull requests on GitHub.
+Contributions are welcome!
+If you have a feature request, bug report, or proposal for code improvement, please feel free to open an issue or submit a pull request.